MohitGoel92/Power-BI/README.md

 **Note:** Models with chains of dimension tables are often called snowflake schemas, whereas star schemas usually have individual lookup tables surrounding a central data table.

+### Relationship Cardinality

+Cardinality refers to the uniqueness of values in a column.
+For our purposes, all relationships in the data model should follow a "one-to-many" cardinality; one instance of each primary key, but potentially many instances of each foreign key.
+In the case given below, there is one instance of each ProductKey in the Products table (noted by 1), and there are many instances of each product key in the Sales_Data table (noted by the asterisk \*).
+This is due to there being multiple sales associated with each product.